cisene/daily-source-code-podcast/README.md

+### The first Pocasting app, Adam Curry's script

+Yeah, we dug up the first podcasting application, the little piece of software that automated the task of watching a folder and moving downloaded MP3's onto Adam's iPod ..
+"Automagically".
+You can find the source code in Applescript along with the writeup: [iPod](./iPod/)

 ## Contribute
 I'd happily accept Pull-requests.
 Add, correct, adjust or tweak anothing that you know or have fact, evidence for.